SolaceSamples/solace-samples-java-jcsmp/README.md

 ## Contents

 This repository contains code and matching tutorial walk throughs for five different basic Solace messaging patterns.
+For a nice introduction to the Solace API and associated tutorials, check out the [tutorials landing page](https://mdspielman.github.io/solace-getting-started-java.

 See the individual tutorials for details: